-How I hire people in my Startup
+How I hire people for my Startup

 I avoid IQ tests and other measures of raw intelligence because they are not good indicators of success.